 In this article, we are going to look at the different safari destinations in East Africa, the best time to take your safari and the different activities when you take your safari to East Africa.

 The different destinations for a safari to East Africa

 We are going to look at the different safari destinations in the different East African countries below.

-Tanzania has a lot of destinations that you can get to enjoy on your safari and these include the different parks that is Serengeti National park where you get to witness the wildebeest migration, Tarangire National park, Ngorongoro national Park all located in the Northern part of the country, the different mountains including the famous Kilimanjaro, the Katavi, selous and Ruaha game reserves which are located in the south Central part of Tanzania, and the lake Tanganyika where you will be able to see the different types of butterflies all in one place.
+Tanzania has a lot of destinations that you can get to enjoy on your safari and these include the different parks that is Serengeti National park where you get to witness the wildebeest migration, Tarangire National park, Ngorongoro national Park all located in the Northern part of the country, the different mountains including the famous Kilimanjaro, the Katavi, Nyerere National Park and Ruaha game reserves which are located in the south Central part of Tanzania, and the lake Tanganyika where you will be able to see the different types of butterflies all in one place.

 Rwanda is one of the land locked countries in East Africa and is a small in nature.
 A safari to Rwanda will lead to the capital city of Rwanda Kigali which has different attraction sites like The volcanoes National park where you will enjoy mountain gorilla trekking, birding and animal viewing.

 Kenya is a famous destination for all animal lovers as they get to enjoy the great migration in Masai Mara, the beautiful beaches at the coast of East Africa, the different National parks which include Samburu National park, Masai Mara and the Amboseli National wild life reserve and the vast culture found in the country.